 |

-cipher.
-In fact, when the tape is truely random,
+stronger cipher.
+In fact, when the tape is truely random, and the machine is

 Unfortunately, most of the bars and lugs are missing

-from this machine.
+from the machine shown here.
 They were removed as part of the

 |